Coimbra Portugal Travel Guide

 Consider bringing or purchasing items that back sustainable travel and reduce your environmental footprint.

-Minimize single-use plastics by bringing a refillable water bottle.
+Cut down on disposable-use plastics by carrying a reusable water bottle.
 Many places offer refills.

 Bring your own bag for shopping at markets or stores, reducing plastic bag waste.